 So . . . welcome to the club!
 It isn’t the most stimulating pastime in the world, and people living with ADHD crave stimulation.
 Let’s break down the reasons why you suck at planning.

-Your instincts won’t help you here– Because we lack the aforementioned executive function, we struggle with having to quantify certain important things, like “how much time do I need to make it through O’hare?” properly.
+Your instincts won’t help you here– Because we lack the aforementioned executive function, we struggle with having to estimate certain important things, like how much time a task will take properly.
 Our instincts, which guide us through many a social faux pas, cannot help us here.

 Here’s what can help: take however much time you THINK something will take and add additional time to the task as insurance.
 Do the same with everything else: how much money, how much clothing.
 Part of being well prepared is expecting the unexpected.
 People living with ADHD?
 We often plan for the best.
 Our procrastination is often borne by the idea that things will flow smoothly.

-Planning is a skill you’ll always have to work on- Because we see people who are not living with ADHD plan things, it looks effortless to us.
-Remember, those people have normal executive functions, so it actually DOES come naturally to them.
+Planning is a skill you have to work on- Because we see people who are not living with ADHD plan things, it looks effortless to us.
+Remember, those people have normal executive functions, so it isn’t fair to compare yourself.

 For you, planning is a skill you will have to work at.

 We can’t cure our ADHD, but we sure can learn about how to ditch procrastination and learn to plan.
 Learning to prepare and make plans is a skill.
 Go read a book, hit my blog or someone else’s, and see how you can become someone who makes plans and keeps them.